 All in all, a few minutes invested in stretching every day, is indispensable for a healthy lifestyle.
 Yoga may seem difficult to pursue, but in actuality, it is not demanding at all.
 A few poses every day and you’re guaranteed to see the difference in how your body feels.

-Here are 10 yoga stretches that you must add to your daily workout regime-
+Here are 10 yoga stretches to revitalize your daily life

 Adho Mukha Svanasana (Downward facing dog):